QuASH: Using Natural-Language Heuristics to Query Visual-Language Robotic Maps: Experiments

 \subsection{Data set and metrics}

-In all map querying experiments, 10 maps were created from the Matterport3D data set \cite{chang_matterport3d_2017}, containing ground truth semantic segmentation of 40 labels $\labelset$, using a 3D version of VLMaps \cite{huang_visual_2023, VLMaps_software}, where the method works similarly, but is extended to 3D.
+In all map querying experiments, 10 maps, the same as in \cite{huang_visual_2023}, were created from the Matterport3D data set \cite{chang_matterport3d_2017}, containing ground truth semantic segmentation of 40 labels $\labelset$, using a 3D version of VLMaps \cite{huang_visual_2023, VLMaps_software}, where the method works similarly, but is extended to 3D.
 We use the original proposed parametrization.
 We use two encoders, LSeg \cite{li_language-driven_2022} and OpenSeg \cite{ghiasi_scaling_2022}, with pre-trained weights provided by the original authors.